 Applying for Social Security Disability Benefits in Delaware – What You Need To Know

 There are generally three stages in the application process for Social Security Disability benefits: initial application, reconsideration, and the hearing.
-In this table, you can see how [STATE NAME] compares to the national average (all states in America) when it comes to approval rates at each of those stages.
+In this table, you can see how Delaware compares to the national average (all states in America) when it comes to approval rates at each of those stages.

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, in 2018, Delaware was a decently ahead of the national average approval rates at the Initial Application level, slightly behind at Reconsideration, and ahead (again, solidly) of the national average for Hearing approvals.
+As the table shows, in 2021, Delaware was a decently ahead of the national average approval rates at the Initial Application level, slightly behind at Reconsideration, and ahead at the national average for Hearing approvals.

 Delaware Initial Application Approval Over Time

 As the table and the below chart show, Delaware has been close to the national average, and in a number of years, slightly ahead of the national average, for approvals of Initial Applications going back to at least 2010.
-In 2018, Delaware ranked 18th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have improved in Delaware over the last few years, and are still slightly ahead of the the national average, it is clear that still slightly less than 4 in 10 initial applications are approved in Delware.
+In 2021, Delaware ranked 34th in the nation in terms of percentage approval of Initial Applications.
+While approval rates have improved in Delaware over the last few years, it is clear that still slightly less than 4 in 10 initial applications are approved in Delaware.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.